-Rhythm 21 Bug Bitten "Champion" Organic Black Tea - Winter 2016Taiwan Sourcing
+Rhythm 21 Transitional Organic Bug Bitten "Champion" Black Tea - Winter 2016Taiwan Sourcing

 A relatively new varietal in Taiwanese black tea history, Rhythm 21 is the latest innovation from the Tea Research and Extention Station.
 The purpose of this new varietal is to create a highly aromatic tea for processing into black tea.
 We think it's a great success and an overall excellent black tea.

 Although this varietal produces excellent tea, it's not without some drawbacks.
 The sprouting cycle is typically about 8 days, which is longer than normal.
 This means that the labor involved in picking and processing is more intensive, adding to time and cost.
 As such, the tea is not very popular among tea growers who prefer tea bushes that sprout in shorter cycles so that the labor of picking and processing can be done in shorter time frame.